-Fig. 2-8 shows the hob layout.
+Fig. 2.8 shows the hob layout.
 Zones A and B are linked together as are zones C, D and E.

-This means that when using zone A on Power Boost and then switching zone B to Power Boost, the power to zone A will reduce slightly.
-The last zone switched to power boost always takes priority.
+This means that when using zone A on Power Boost and then switching zone B to power boost, then the power to zone A will reduce slightly.
+The last zone switched to Power Boost always takes priority.
 Zones C, D and E work in the same way.

-This is a built-in safety device.
+A This is a built in safety device.